Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 ### Save your Access token to Databricks

-1.In Databricks click **Settings** in the bottom left of the screen.
+1. In Databricks click **Settings** in the bottom left of the screen.
 2. Click **User Settings**
 3. Go to the **Git integration** tab
 4. In the Git provider drop-down, select **GitHub**